RDM3DC/Adaptive-Resistance-Principle-ARP-/README.md

 # Adaptive Resistance Principle (ARP)

 This repository contains experiments, code, and notes exploring the **Adaptive Resistance Principle**.
-ARP describes networks of resistive elements that update their conductance in response to electrical stimuli, inspired by electrorheological fluids and self‑organising systems found in nature. prime finding stuff is a bust.
+ARP describes networks of resistive elements that update their conductance in response to electrical stimuli, inspired by electrorheological fluids and self‑organising systems found in nature.

+primes finding stuff is a bust. doesn't work.

 ## Repository overview

 The project includes a variety of Python scripts and markdown documents: